drkaizeng/fingers_in_the_pi/docs/index.md

 - First we need to install the Python extension pack in VS Code.
 The `Black Formatter` extension could also be installed to help automatical code formatting.
 Then open the control pallete, type `Python: Select Interpreter` > "+ Enter interpreter path...".
 In the window, find the folder that contains the `venv`, and within it, locate `bin/python`.

-- Go to `https://readthedocs.org/` and follow the tutorial on setting up an account and importing projects from Github.

 - To use Markdown to write documentation, we use `mkdocs`.
 Go to the project's folder, and activate the `venv` using the steps described above.
 Issue `pip install mkdocs` to add the tool into the `venv`.
 Then while at the top level of the project's folder, use `mkdocs new .` to create a new Markdown documentation set-up.
 This will add a folder `docs` and `mkdocs.yml` to the project.
 In `docs`, we will find `index.md`.
 This is the total level entry point for our documentation.

-- Enable
+- Go to `https://readthedocs.org/` and follow the tutorial on setting up an account and importing projects from Github.
+  On "Project Details" page, check "Edit advanced project options" before clicking on "Next".
+On the next page, change "Documentation type" to "Mkdocs".

+- After the project has been imported, click on the "Admin" button.
+The go to "Adavanced settings", and check "Build pull requests for this project".